ashra-f/MarketCapComparison/README.md

   Create a portfolio from a select number of companies.
 ## 3. Company Creator
   Create a fictional company that will be displayed on the top 10 list, if the company is in it.

-> Currently working on a website for this project.